crehler/CrehlerBaseLinker/README.md

 ## BaseLinker Integration Plugin for Shopware 6

 **1. Easy to use**\
 BaseLinker integration was created in such a way that it is not complicated to navigate and is easy to use.
 A great advantage of our extension is the support of all sales channels and their orders from a single panel.
 Store orders in Shopware are easily transferred to the BaseLinker panel.

 **2. Access to many new sales channels**\
 BaseLinker allows you to integrate your store with many new sales channels such as Amazon, eBay, Shopee, Etsy etc. Increase your sales today!
-List of available marketplace integrations: https://baselinker.com/en-US/integrations/

 **3. By integrating Shopware with BaseLinker, you can:**
 - download orders from Shopware to the BaseLinker panel,